 Researchers from the Moscow Institute of Physics and Technology (MIPT) have presented an innovative algorithm capable of accelerating the patch antenna design process by hundreds of times.
 The technology makes it possible to reduce development times from several weeks to several hours, which can significantly reduce the cost of manufacturing antennas for Wi-Fi devices, satellites, and drones.
 The research results were presented at the 67th MIPT conference.

-Instead of immediately selecting a complex configuration, our algorithm first represents a solid metal plate (1), and then sequentially cuts out rectangular areas (o) in it, analyzing how each change affects the characteristics of the entire antenna.
-This approach dramatically reduces the computational load, since only a small number of parameters are optimized at each step, rather than the entire structure at once.
+Instead of immediately selecting a complex configuration, our algorithm first represents a solid metal plate (1), and then sequentially cuts out rectangular areas (о) in it, and during this process analyzes how each change affects the characteristics of the entire antenna.
+This approach dramatically reduces the computational load, since only a small number of parameters are optimized at each step, and not the entire structure at once.

 Testing in FEKO and pSeven programs confirmed the effectiveness of the method: a simple 10 GHz patch antenna was designed in 109 iterations, a dual-band antenna in 586, and an omnidirectional 1.9 GHz antenna in just 99 iterations.
 Traditional design methods require several thousand iterations, which increases the duration of the development process.